This course is a laboratory class focusing on the material properties of infrastructure, especially concrete and soil.

 Soil mechanics (Civil engineering series No. 8), 1977, K. Ishihara and T. Kimura, Shokokusha Publishing Co., Ltd., ISBN: 4-395-40008-6.
 (In Japanese)

 Report(100%).
-Students are requested to attend all classes.
+Students are requested to attend all classes including a guidance.

 Students must have successfully completed Concrete Engineering(CVE.E201), Soil Mechanics I(CVE.C201) and Soil Mechanics II (CVE.C202) or have equivalent knowledge.